MindscapeHQ/raygun4net/readme.txt

 ====================
 Troubleshooting
 ====================
-If the solution fails to build due to missing dependencies (Newtonsoft etc), in Visual Studio 2012 ensure you have the NuGet extension installed and that the Tools -> Options -> Package Manager -> 'Allow Nuget to download missing packages during build' box is checked.
+If the solution fails to build due to missing dependencies (Newtonsoft etc.), in Visual Studio 2012 ensure you have the NuGet extension installed and that the Tools -> Options -> Package Manager -> 'Allow NuGet to download missing packages during build' box is checked.
 Then, go to the directory that you cloned this repository into and run build.bat.